 If you’re looking for the city’s history museum, you won’t find it in a brick and mortar structure.
 That’s because Asheville proclaims its history is best experienced outside.
 The Asheville Urban Trail takes you to 30 different places on its 1.7-mile path through downtown.

 You can find the map online and bronze markers are located at each location.
+Beyond the tail, there are plenty of different waterfalls near Asheville that you can explore if you’re an outdoor enthusiast.

 See Related: Best Unknown Destinations in the U.S.